Sketch Animation: State-of-the-art Report: Data-driven techniques

 Recent methods have moved toward stroke-centric learning-based models.
-These methods are a progressive blending of motion capture, data-driven, sketch-based input, and learning-based representations to support both precision-driven animation (mocap, skeleton embeddings, physical models) and creative, stylized, or accessible workflows (sketch-to-motion, style transfer, pose mapping).
+These methods are a progressive blending of motion capture, data-driven, sketch-based input, and learning-based representations to support both precision-driven animation (MoCap, skeleton embeddings, physical models) and creative, stylized, or accessible workflows (sketch-to-motion, style transfer, pose mapping).
 Further expanding the data-driven animation pipeline, techniques have prioritized accessibility, physical accuracy, and real-time interactivity, especially for users with minimal artistic or technical expertise.
-Held et al.~\cite{held20123d} introduce a physical interface that enables puppet-based motion capture using Kinect, mapping 3D-estimated motion onto virtual characters.
-Accessibility-focused system like 3A2A~\cite{dadfar20213a2a} allows stick figure inputs to be transformed into expressive hand-drawn animations, while physics-based control models, such as the inverted pendulum~\cite{kwon2010control}, have supported stable and realistic locomotion across animated characters.
-Further, real-time facial animation advances via dynamic expression regression~\cite{cao2014displaced}, allowing responsive face animation from input signals.
+3A2A~\cite{dadfar20213a2a} allows stick figure inputs to be transformed into expressive hand-drawn animations.
 Stroke-centric and sketch-guided techniques, such as those enabling motion transfer from video or example-based style propagation, now offer powerful tools for direct, intuitive control while embedding data-driven intelligence for automated motion inference.
 In sketch-based workflow, Patel et al.~\cite{patel2016tracemove} introduce Tracemove, a data-assisted system that offers frame-by-frame animation support by incorporating predefined motion patterns.
 While such tools offer greater control and stylistic guidance, they often rely on manual input across multiple stages, underlining the need for future systems to blend automation with intuitive authoring interfaces.
 Parallelly, data-driven systems focus on stylized rendering in line drawing animations from videos~\cite{ben2016line}.